Vansh-Baghel/HTML-files/Theory_CSS/Theory_Codes/Theory_css.md

 ## background-position

+- We can use this only with the background image.
 - We can add the position of image that how far the space must be.
 - With `%` it'll adjust the image of the cropped part , ie , if we want some bottom part of img to be in the frame then we can adjust it y-axis and keep x as 0 .
 - `%` wont work if the image is already fixed properly.
 For adjust that, use px or any other unit.